Are you looking into the most common and basic techniques on how to edit real estate photos?

 In the real estate industry, high-quality images that appeal to potential buyers are an absolute must.

-Especially in today’s digital era, where 97% of people use the internet to search for a home, according to recent studies.
+Especially in today’s digital era, where 99% of people use the internet to search for a home, according to recent studies.

-How to Edit Real Estate Photos (Top 11 Techniques)
+How to Edit Real Estate Photos (Top 13 Techniques)

-1. Brightness and Color Correction
+1. Brightness & Color Correction

 To get started, brightness and color correction are the backbone of all image enhancement.
 Color correction can be done in Lightroom and Photoshop.

 Making adjustments to color, contrast, tone, and sharpness may seem obvious and simple.
-But with a few clicks of a mouse, these simple edits can transform an image from looking bland and boring into a bright and appealing image.
+But with a few clicks of a mouse, these simple edits can transform an image from looking bland into a bright and appealing image.

 Altogether, these basic retouching techniques can turn a mediocre photo into a captivating one that will capture buyers’ attention and help your clients sell their listings.

-2. Perspective and Horizon Correction
+2. Perspective & Horizon Correction

 When shooting real estate, you need to be extra careful with your lines.
 You need to make sure that the horizontal lines and perspectives are aligned.